← Back to Search

 More Info

-Hurricane Ridge Road is closed due to snow.
+Hurricane Ridge Road is open to the tunnels (MP8) on the Hurricane Ridge Road.
+The road is closed to vehicle traffic above the tunnels due to snow and rocks on the road.
 During the period of March 31 through April 30, Hurricane Ridge Road may open or close depending on road conditions, and weather.
 Check back here or call 360-565-3131 for updates.

 South Shore Quinault Road Washed Out Beyond Park Boundary Information